kschweig/OfflineRL/README.md

 Runtimes will be long, especially on MinAtar environments, which is why distribution across multiple machines is crucial in this step.
 To distribute across multiple machines, two further command line arguments are eligible, ```--run``` and ```--dataset```.
-Depending on how many runs have been done to create datasets for Offline RL, one can select one specific version of the dataset with the first parameter.
+Depending on how many runs have been done to create datasets for Offline RL (five in the paper), one can select a specific version of the dataset with the first parameter.
-In this implementation, five different datasets are created (random, mixed, replay, noisy, expert), which can be selected by its number using the second parameter.
+For the results in the paper, five different datasets are created (random, mixed, replay, noisy, expert), which can be selected by its number using the second parameter.

 As an example, offline experiments using the fourth dataset creation run on the expert dataset is started with